SuguruHagiwara/tafe/SoccerApp/ReadMe.txt

 	MySQL

+	The places for each languages were used

+	HTML		(index.html)
+	CSS  		(style.css)
+	JavaScript	(script.js, js.js, sw.js)
+	PHP		(api.php, db.php, se.php)
+	MySQL		(db.php)

+	Versions I recommend for each languages

+	HTML 5
+	CSS 3
+	JavaScript ECMAScript 2020
+	PHP 7.4.11
+	MySQL 8.0

 4. What framework I used

 	3rd party framework that I used is UIKIT.

-	3rd party framework for Javascript that I used is React.js
+	3rd party framework for Javascript that I used is React.js (recommended version 17.0.1)